kubecost/finops-agent-chart/charts/finops-agent/README.md

 The service is used primarily to provide diagnostics information and a scrape target.
 The FinOps Agent itself does not provide data querying, that is supported by the suite of IBM products that utilize the agent data.

-### Configure the Export Bucket
+### Configure the Federated Storage

 The IBM FinOps Agent can collect and store limited data on its local storage.
-To be viewed and used for FinOps activities, however, the data must be uploaded to an object store so that it can be consumed by products in the IBM FinOps suite like Cloudability and Kubecost.
+To be viewed and used for FinOps activities, however, the data must be uploaded to an federated object store so that it can be consumed by products in the IBM FinOps suite like Cloudability and Kubecost.

 The bucket secret syntax itself is specified further in TODO - INSERT LINK

-To provide a secret, see the `exportBucket` settings in the parameters section.
-The chart allows the user to provide an already installed secret via the `existingSecret` parameter.
-Alternatively, the `create` setting can be set to true, which will allow the chart to create a secret using the contents of the `config` setting.
+To provide a secret, see the `federatedStorage` settings in the parameters section.
+The chart allows the user to provide an already installed secret via the `.Values.global.federatedStorage.existingSecret` parameter.
+Alternatively setting `.Values.federatedStorage.config` will create a secret with the provided config value in it.

 ### Resource requests and limits